 “He’s very conscientious about his work and his practice.
 He is the best!
 He listens and does not push [unnecessary] procedures.”

 Many parents wonder when it is best to obtain otoplasty for their child.
 Generally, ears stop growing around age 5-6, so surgery is not recommended any earlier than that.
-Dr. Houser also recommends assessing a child’s awareness of their ears; if the child is not trying to hide their ears and doesn’t otherwise seem bothered by the protrusion, parents may want to wait.
-When the child shows signs of embarrassment or annoyance and says they’re ready for a change, call Dr. Houser for a consultation.
+Dr. Houser and Dr. Kraft also recommend assessing a child’s awareness of their ears; if the child is not trying to hide their ears and doesn’t otherwise seem bothered by the protrusion, parents may want to wait.
+When the child shows signs of embarrassment or annoyance and says they’re ready for a change, call Dr. Houser or Dr. Kraft for a consultation.

 When the time is right and you’re ready for your ears to stop stealing the show, the staff at Cosmetic & Plastic Surgery of Columbus look forward to working with you or your family to provide an otoplasty procedure.